-For example, in 2021, Dove conducted a study and found that many of the young girls who experienced hair discrimination had their first experience as young as 10 (Crown Coalition, 2023).
+For example, in 2021, Dove conducted a study and found that many of the young girls who experienced hair discrimination had their first experience as young as age 10 (CROWN Coalition, 2023).

 Additionally, dress codes that target students based on their hairstyles and textures can create negative school environments where not all students feel welcome.
-We know that students are more likely to thrive academically and socially when they feel included by their teachers and peers and can proudly bring all aspects of their identity to the school community (Crenshaw, 2015).
+We know that students are more likely to thrive academically and socially when they feel included by their teachers and peers and can proudly bring all aspects of their identity to the school community (Williams Crenshaw, 2015).

 Schools that welcome these expressions - and encourage them as part of the campus culture - create inclusive environments that are beneficial for all students.
 Discriminatory dress codes and other policies that punish expressions of identity, including hairstyles, lead to unwelcoming, unsafe schools where bias and exclusion are modeled by school leaders (Latham Sikes, 2020).

-Our hair is not something that should be used to assess whether or not opportunities should be offered to us.
-In Black culture our hair has been used to tell stories of our ancestors, to guide us to new areas, and for spiritual journeys (Horne, 2019).
+Our hair should not be used to determine opportunities available or denied to us.
+In Black culture, our hair has been used to tell stories of our ancestors, to guide us to new areas, and for spiritual journeys (Horne, 2019).
 When you strip us of our hair, you send a message that we are unworthy and unwelcome.

-If you judged me only by my hair and didn't give me a fair shot, then you would miss out on learning about me and all that I have to offer.
-Would you know I have two degrees and will be completing my third in May?
-Soon to be starting my fourth my Ph.D. program in August.
+If you judged me only by my hair and did not give me a fair shot, then you would miss out on learning about me and all that I have to offer.
+Would you know I have two degrees and just completed my third master's on Saturday?
+Or that I will soon start my Ph.D. program in August.
 Would you know I love reading and watching documentaries or that I love community service?
 Would you know I am passionate about uplifting children or that I come from humble beginnings?